chris-short/devopsish.com/content/post/104/index.md

 [Announcing the First AWS Security Conference: AWS re:Inforce 2019 | AWS Security Blog](https://aws.amazon.com/blogs/security/announcing-the-first-aws-security-conference-aws-reinforce-2019/) — "The inaugural AWS re:Inforce, a hands-on gathering of like-minded security professionals, will take place in Boston, MA on June 25th and 26th, 2019 at the Boston Convention and Exhibition Center.
 The cost for a full conference pass will be $1,099."

-[The Amazon Effect on Open Source - The New Stack](https://thenewstack.io/the-amazon-effect-on-open-source/) — "To me, 2018 will be remembered as open source’s breakthrough year.
+[The Amazon Effect on Open Source - The New Stack](https://thenewstack.io/the-amazon-effect-on-open-source/) — "To me, 2018 will be remembered as open source's breakthrough year.
 It is the year in which open source companies were able to prove their business value beyond a shadow of a doubt."

 [All the Serverless announcements at re:Invent 2018](https://serverless.com/blog/reinvent-2018-serverless-announcements/) — BYOR (Bring Your Own Runtime), Lambda Layers, managed Kafka, and more!